Uganda–Tanzania War: Border clashes and Battle of Mutukula

 The Ugandan government mostly ignored the loss of Mutukula.
 It sent only the 1st Infantry Battalion to reinforce the frontline, while focusing on celebrating Amin's eighth anniversary as president.
-This behavior further demoralised the Ugandan population.
+This behaviour further demoralised the Ugandan population.
 The TPDF used the lull in fighting to prepare for further operations, constructing an airstrip at Mutukula and sending additional forces to the border region.
 As a gesture of support, Mozambique, Zambia, Angola, Ethiopia, and Algeria sent Tanzania small quantities of arms.
 According to researcher Gerald Chikozho Mazarire, Ethiopia actually sent "troops and Russian ground-to-ground missiles" that assisted Tanzania in fighting Uganda.
 There were also claims about ZANLA militants fighting alongside the TPDF.
 The Tanzanian government also asked China for military aid.
 The latter wanted to stay out of the conflict as far as possible without alienating the Tanzanians.
 Though the Chinese advised negotiation, they sent a "token" arms shipment and expedited the delivery of some previously ordered equipment.
 The United Kingdom also wanted nothing to do with the war, but cooperated with the Tanzanians in speedily delivering the non-lethal military supplies they purchased from them.
 Meanwhile, the Soviet Union stopped shipping arms to Uganda and announced the withdrawal of all of its military advisers.